sapio-lang/sapio/docs/learn-sapio/src/ch03-02-compile_if.md

 }
 ```

-and apply it to the relevent paths.
+and apply it to the relevant paths.

 ## ConditionalCompileType Variants